vb-consulting/Norm.net/README.md

 That is it.
 Note that this, again, will not yield iteration and mapping (unlike Dapper), until it is required.

-Real O/R mapping extension might be possible in future.
+Real O/R mapping extension is coming in next version which will extend default enumerator with `Select<Type>` statement.

 ## Licence